-Pollution, lack of greenery, congestion – environmental factors that impact negatively on Londoner’s day-to-day existence and long-term health.
-A recent study by King’s College London revealed that nearly 9,500 people die a year as a result of air pollution in London alone, with the World Health Organisation estimating a cost £54 billion to the UK economy in the last year alone.
+Pollution, lack of greenery and traffic congestion, are all environmental factors that impact negatively on Londoners’ day-to-day existence and long-term health.
+A recent study by King’s College London revealed that nearly 9,500 people die a year as a result of air pollution in London alone, with the World Health Organisation estimating a cost £54billion to the UK economy in the last year.